Hans Litten: Legacy

 Aside from several memorials in Germany, after the war Litten remained unknown for decades because neither western nor communist governments found him suitable for their Cold War propaganda.
 For the west, Litten had been too involved with communists and for communists, Litten's rejection of Stalinism made him a pariah.

 When East and West Germany were reunited, the lawyers association of Berlin chose to call itself the Hans Litten Bar Association.
-Every two years, a lawyer is given the "Hans Litten Prize" by the German and European Democratic Lawyers Association.
-The Israeli lawyer, Leah Tsemel, and Michael Ratner, an American lawyer and the president of the Center for Constitutional Rights, have both received the award.
+Every two years, a lawyer is given the Hans Litten Prize by the German and European Democratic Lawyers Association.
+The Israeli lawyer Leah Tsemel and Michael Ratner, an American lawyer and the president of the Center for Constitutional Rights, have both received the award.

-There is a memorial plaque for Litten located on the former "Neue Friedrichstraße", renamed in Litten's honor in 1951.
+There is a memorial plaque for Litten located on the former Neue Friedrichstraße, renamed in Litten's honor in 1951.
 The federal and Berlin bar associations (Bundesrechtsanwaltskammer and Rechtsanwaltskammer Berlin) have their headquarters at the Hans Litten Haus, also on Littenstraße (see photo).

 In 2008, the first in-depth biography of Litten in English was written.
 Author Benjamin Carter Hett, a historian and former lawyer, came across Litten while working on another book.
 Commenting on the relevance of Litten's life today and the treatment he suffered while imprisoned, Hett said:

 In 2011 Litten's story was filmed by the BBC.
 The Man Who Crossed Hitler was written by Mark Hayhurst and directed by Justin Hardy.
 The role of Hans Litten was played by Ed Stoppard.
 Hayhurst has also written a play on Litten's life, entitled Taken At Midnight, which premiered at Chichester Festival Theatre in September 2014 and transferred to Theatre Royal, Haymarket, London in January 2015.

 In popular culture

-Hans Litten is played by German actor Trystan Putter in Seasons 3 and 4 of the TV show Babylon Berlin.
+Hans Litten has been played by Ed Stoppard in the 2011 TV film The Man Who Crossed Hitler, by Martin Hutson in Taken at Midnight at Chichester Festival Theatre in 2014 and Theatre Royal Haymarket in 2015, and by German actor Trystan Putter in Seasons 3 and 4 of the 2017 TV show Babylon Berlin.

 Hans Litten's work as a lawyer prior to Hitler becoming Chancellor is featured prominently in Politics, ep.
 1 of Season 1 of the 2019 BBC documentary Rise of the Nazis.

+The book Crossing Hitler: The Man Who Put the Nazis on the Witness Stand (2008) by Benjamin Carter Hett recounts the episode from the trial in which Hans Litten summons Hitler to testify.
+This is the only time Hitler ever had to testify in court.